My Mission: to contribute beauty to the world and help others to have fun doing the same!

 In Santa Fe resting on an awesome giant bronze ant by sculptor, Susan Cochran.
 Her website says she began bronze casting in 2001 when she was already 60 years old!
 It’s never too late to start doing what you love!”

 My studio after it was first built.
 It’s quite a bit more cluttered now!
 Can you guess my favorite colors?

 When people ask me “what do you collect?”
 I reply “everything!”
 This is one of my more recent collections of vintage and antique purses adorning a lovely antique Victorian bureau.

-My husband Jesús with the real boss “Cachita!” (shhhhh…at least she thinks she is).
+My husband Jesús with the real Head of the Household, “Cachita!” (shhhhh…at least she thinks she is).
 Please excuse the 70’s orange carpet.
 It came with the house.
 Since it was in great shape, and actually quite cheerful, we lived with it for about 15 years, but it’s since been replaced with more dignified tile.

 We also adopted a Xoloiztquintle (Mexican Hairless Dog like Dante in the movie “Coco”) from the Humane Society.
 He was found as a stray in the desert, with his skin in horrible condition… poor guy!
 Since they are an ancient breed considered sacred to the Aztecs, Jesús wanted to give him a respectful Aztec name… so we named him “Chipotle”!
 He is so embarrassed to be seen in his undignified Christmas Caroling costume!

 Christmas Caroling at a local outdoor mall.
 Here in Tucson, Arizona the weather is gorgeous this time of year!
 We have to remember that during the extreme summer heat!!